 In the last decade, we’ve seen an increasing number of brands move away from the impersonal corporate voice.
 Why?
 Because no one wants to communicate or engage with the stereotypical company, and storytelling can add authenticity.

-By telling stories of the founding of the company, of the people working there, of the values you as a company support, you get to communicate with your customers on a more emotional level.
+By telling stories of the founding of the company, of the people working there, and of the values you as a company support, you get to communicate with your customers on a more emotional level.
 In a way that lets you connect with them, it shows that you are more than your product.
 Storytelling is one of the main ingredients of authentic branding that drives a loyal user base.

 We’ve been over the number of marketing messages and ads an average person sees per day.
 It’s why the attention span of consumers has never been shorter, a phenomenon supported by the surging of bite-sized content platforms like TikTok or Twitter.